 Tyrannosaurus Rex is the greatest enemy of Allosaurus in the North.
 Allosaurus often encounters Tyrannosaurus and Tyrannosaurus will regularly chase Allosaurus off a carcass and even kill young ones if they encounter them.

-See also What is arctic char animal?
+See also What is antarctic scale worm animal?

 What is Allosaurus weakness